BenjaminBurton/GNS3-VMWare-M1-Mac/README.md

 3. Select Ubuntu 64-bit Arm `my version is Arm because im on Mac` choose your version for your machine and, select continue.

-4. On the choose a virtual disk page select `use an existing virtual disk` and upload the vmdk disk 1 zip file. `select continue`.
+4. On the choose a virtual disk page select `use an existing virtual disk` and `upload the vmdk disk 1 from zip file` then `select continue`.

 5. Once the disk is copied a box with selections to pick from choose hard disk and select add device in the top right corner and select existing hard disk and select add. `upload vmdk disk 2 and select apply`.

 6. Once the disk is copied launch your VM and let the configuration run.

-7. The next screen gives you your login for your ssh and web-ui to use in your browser
+7. The next screen gives you your `login` for your `ssh and web-ui` to use in your browser

 ## to be continued for the configuration for the application